SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ros2 run nav2_util lifecycle_bringup map_server
 ```

-After rerunning gazebo, rviz, we can set rviz > map > Topic> Reliability to Reliable and Durability Policy to Transient Local.
+After rerunning gazebo, RViz, we can set RViz > map > Topic> Reliability to Reliable and Durability Policy to Transient Local.
 To localize our robot we'll run amcl in a new tab
 ```bash
 ros2 run nav2_amcl amcl --ros-args -p use_sim_time:=true
 ```